Traveling with kids in Kauai is a breeze.

 Where to Stay

 Want to keep the kiddos entertained for hours?
 There’s no better place than the beach.
 Take advantage of Poipu Beach’s enclosed lava-rock swimming area and surf breaks for all levels.
-In Kapa’a, families flock to Lydgate Park to swim in the sea and flex their muscles on the playground.
-On the North Shore, spend an afternoon wading in the pristine blue waters of ‘Anini Beach, or surf Hanalei Bay.

 Where to Eat

 In general, most restaurants welcome families.
 Kapa’a’s Kauai Pasta, Olympic Cafe, and Kintaro are good bets for consistently good eats.
 Though expensive, Hanalei Dolphin and the downstairs cafe at Merriman’s cater to finicky younger taste buds.
 Over in Hanapepe, sample outstanding fresh sushi at Japanese Grandma.